akshaybabloo/CPP-Notes/README.md

 See [2_6_Switch_Case.cpp](https://github.com/akshaybabloo/CPP-Notes/blob/master/2_Basics/2_6_Switch_Case.cpp)

 It is type of conditional statement, which requires an expression which should satisfy a condition.
-An expression should always be a constant.
-Yyntax looks something like this
+If a condition is not satisfied then it jumps to `default`.
+An expression should always be a constant of integer or a character.
+Syntax looks something like this

 ```cpp
 switch (<#expression#>) {